This statement is to be completed for a relevant acquisition made in a landholder on or after 1 July 2012 and is

 These explanatory notes are intended as a guide only and should be read in conjunction with the appropriate legislation.
 If necessary, professional advice should be sought.

-1) This statement must be completed and lodged with the State Revenue Office within 30 days of the date that a relevant acquisition is made in a landholder.
+1) This statement must be completed and lodged with the State Revenue Office within 30 days after the date that a relevant acquisition is made in a landholder.
 Both the acquirer of the relevant acquisition and the landholder in which the acquisition was made are required to complete and lodge a statement - see section 83 of the Duties Act 2000 (the Act).
 To reduce compliance costs, a landholder is not required to separately lodge a statement if the acquirer has lodged a statement within the 30-day timeframe.
 If neither the acquirer nor the landholder lodges a statement within this time, penalties may be imposed on both parties.
-In cases involving the conversion of a private company to a listed company or a private or wholesale unit trust scheme to a public unit trust scheme, the landholder in which the acquisition was made is required to complete and lodge this statement within 30 days of the date of the relevant acquisition (see sections 89B and 89C of the Act).
+In cases involving the conversion of a private company to a listed company or a private or wholesale unit trust scheme to a public unit trust scheme, the landholder in which the acquisition was made is required to complete and lodge this statement within 30 days after the date of the relevant acquisition (see sections 89B and 89C of the Act).

 2) Section 71 of the Act defines a ‘landholder’ to include any private or public company or unit trust scheme that has land holdings in Victoria with a total unencumbered value of $1 million or more.
 It also defines a ‘private landholder’ to be a landholder that is a private company, private or wholesale unit trust scheme and a ‘public landholder’ to be a landholder that is a listed company or a public unit trust scheme, being a listed trust, a widely held trust or a registered declared public unit trust scheme (see section 3 of the Act for definitions for all these terms).

 3) Section 78 of the Act sets out the meaning of the term ‘relevant acquisition’.
 In summary, the section provides that a person makes a relevant acquisition if:

 a) The person acquires an interest in a landholder that: